GSinghh/GSinghh/README.md

 - 🔭 I’m currently working on [Resume/CV Application](https://github.com/GSinghh/cv-application)

-- 🌱 I’m currently learning Typescript and Hosting Projects Online
+- 🌱 I’m currently learning Typescript and How to Host Projects Online

 - ❓ Ask me about anything related to MERN stack and related technologies